koolo/Test/README.md

 Testing with Git

 This is my test with GitHub.
-* Is the a bullet?
+* Is this a bullet?
 It is an astricks
 - Here is a dash
 @ This is an at sign
 # A Hashtag